1Genevieve/Cost_Modelling/README.md

 This is my interpretation of the R exercises on cost modelling as part of a lecture on Statistical Modelling of Cost Data in The University of Sheffield.

-A typical issue with cost data is they are usually positively skewed (long positive tail), non-negative (if health care services are free!), multimodal, heteroscedastic and has missing data.
+A typical issue with cost data is they are usually positively skewed (long positive tail) and non-negative and multimodal.
 ![cost data](https://github.com/1Genevieve/Cost_modelling/blob/master/cost.png)

 As such, when modelling cost data (for instance, we want to predict the effect of treatment intervention vs. a comparator on cost), we want to fit a model that will give us the population mean (average effect of treatment on cost) while taking account of the skewness.

 When data are normally distributed (bell-shaped), we can use a linear regression model, which uses the ordinary least squares (OLS) method.
 In a linear model, the parameter beta tells us the average change in y for every unit change in x (the relationship is linear).
-Because data is not normally distributed, the beta estimator of the linear model misrepresents the relationship between x and y (beta says relationship is linear when it is actually not).
-It misrepresents because it uses the OLS method for fitting a line and OLS is assumed to fulfill the Gauss-Markov conditions.
-However, the skewed data means that the Gauss-Markov conditions are violated, so we cannot use the linear model for getting beta.
+Given a large number of samples, that average change will fall in the center of the bell-shaped curve, which represents the population mean.
+If data is not normally distributed, the beta estimator of the linear model will misrepresent the relationship between x and y.

+Also, as a rule, when using the OLS method for fitting a line, data is assumed to fulfill the Gauss-Markov conditions.
+However, the skewed data means that G-M conditions are violated.
+Thus, we cannot use the linear model for getting beta.

 ### What are the Gauss-Markov conditions?
-When G-M conditions are upheld, OLS is the best linear unbiased (and efficient) estimator (BLUE).
+When G-M conditions are upheld, OLS is the best linear unbiased (and efficient) estimator (remember BLUE?!).
 1. The population process can be represented by a linear additive relationship between x and y.
 2. The sample is a random sample of the population and all units of the sample come from the same population process.
 3. Zero conditional mean of errors.